sreyasaju/typeRush/README.md

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss potential improvements.
-Add do star the repo ⭐️
+And do star the repo ⭐️

 ## Credits
 - Graphics and UI Elements: All designs and illustrations are self-designed and hence, they are covered under the MIT License